-Civilian Court-Martial Lawyers: Military Noncommissioned Officer Represented by Attorney Richard V. Stevens Fully Acquitted of Rape/Sexual Assault Court-Martial Claims (UCMJ Article 120)
+Civilian Court-Martial Lawyers: Military Officer Represented by Attorney Richard V. Stevens Fully Acquitted of Sexual Assault Court-Martial Allegations (UCMJ Article 120)

 Military Defense Lawyer (Former JAG Attorney) News:

-Recently, a military noncommissioned officer who was tried by general court-martial for charges alleging aggravated sexual assault (alleged nonconsensual sexual intercourse due to “substantial incapacitation” by alcohol – allegedly too drunk to consent) and attempted forcible sodomy was fully acquitted by the military court panel (“jury”).
+Recently, a military officer who was tried by general court-martial for charges generally alleging sexual assault (UCMJ Article 120) was fully acquitted by the military court panel (“jury”).
 The accused military member was defended by military law attorney Richard V. Stevens (Military Defense Law Offices of Richard V. Stevens, P.C.).

 The accused military client pled not guilty to the charges and specifications.
-During the fully litigated court-martial trial, the defense exposed issues regarding inconsistent stories about the alleged events, the credibility of the accuser, and the believability of the allegations.
-This included clarifying the actual law of substantial incapacitation as opposed to the military’s sexual assault briefings in which the law is intentionally and consistently misstated.
+During the fully litigated court-martial trial, the case focused primarily on forensic evidence and expert testimony, particularly about DNA and parasomnias (sleep disorders).
+In addition, during trial the defense exposed issues regarding inconsistent stories about the alleged events that impacted assessments of witness credibility and the accuracy and believability of the allegations.

 Based on the testimony and evidence in the case, the court members found the client not guilty of all charges and specifications in the case (full acquittal).
-The maximum authorized punishment for a court-martial conviction on the allegations in this case would have included decades in prison (50 years), punitive discharge (Dishonorable Discharge or Bad Conduct Discharge), reduction in rank to lowest enlisted rank (E-1), total forfeitures of pay and allowances, and sex offender registration would have been required.
+The maximum authorized punishment for a court-martial conviction on the allegations in this case would have included decades in prison, dismissal (equivalent to dishonorable discharge), total forfeitures of pay and allowances, and sex offender registration would have been required.

 While this military court-martial case was successfully defended, it is important to understand that every case has different facts, and success in previous cases does not guarantee success in any particular future case.
 No military lawyer or civilian defense lawyer, including those who specialize in military law, can guarantee the outcome of any military trial or case.